 Yeah, well, there's a whole chapter about journalism and its demise and what it takes to do this type of work.

-And and journalism has become sort of flippant.
+And journalism has become sort of flippant.

-It's become if you if I mean most journalists, Sean, don't actually go out into the field and actually do reporting.
+It's become, if you, if, I mean, most journalists, Sean, don't actually go out into the field and actually do reporting.

-The people on my team, we've gotten government organizations defunded like Acorn, CEOs fired, like at NPR.
+The people on my team, we've gotten government organizations defunded, like Acorn, CEOs fired, like at NPR.

 We've had states pass voter ID laws, and we've had attorneys general try to have me arrested, criminal grand jury subpoenas.

-I have twelve.
+I have 12 civilians.

-We have twelve civil actions, we have a dozen attorneys.
+We have a dozen attorneys.

 And that's what truth to power is.

-But somewhere after Watergate, I've I've done a lot of research, journalists started to take themselves way too seriously.
+But somewhere after Watergate, I've done a lot of research, journalists started to take themselves way too seriously.

 And now it's all just about narrative.

-And and we we don't let the facts lead us where we want to it's it's just watch cable news any minute of any day.
+And we don't let the facts lead us where we want to.

-And and and they think well results matter.
+And they think, well, results matter.

 So journalism has become very perverted.

-How do you ignore uranium one?
+How do you ignore Uranium One?

-How do you ignore the use of the weaponry, the powerful weapons of intelligence to surveil and unmask and leak the raw intelligence of American citizens, which is supposed to be protected.
+How do you ignore the use of the weaponry, the powerful weapons of intelligence, to surveil and unmask and leak the raw intelligence of American citizens, which is supposed to be protected?

-Um you said a couple of things.
+You said a couple of things.

 You said in the last segment how hated you are, and that that's the criteria.